-You can find Ayton Community Hall up the vennel next to the Black Bull pub on the High Street.
+You can find Ayton Community Hall up the vennel next to the Hemelvaart Bier Cafe (previously the Black Bull pub) on the High Street.
 It’s only been the Community Hall since the end of March 2008.
 Prior to that, the hall was owned by Ayton and Burnmouth Church.
 The Church was finding the upkeep of the hall quite difficult and planned to sell it at some point.
 A group of local villagers became aware of this and decided that, if possible, it should be purchased and upgraded to benefit the whole community.

 A village meeting was called in February 2005 and at that meeting Ayton Community Hall Association (ACHA) was formed.
 A committee of villagers took on the job of organising the Association, with the long term task of creating a ‘small but modern centrally situated hall’.
 The Church agreed to sell the hall to the Association for a nominal £100, but it took around three years to sort out various legal and ownership matters before the hall finally became the property of the Association.